Should the seldom-blitzing Vikings defense turn up the heat?

 All a few days after Prescott barely saw a ball hit the ground against the Vikings, completing 22 of 25 throws for 276 yards and two scores.

-Donatell could probably turn up the heat earlier in games on third downs, but the answers for the Vikings defense aren't in a total philosophical change that isn't feasible at this point.
-The Vikings don't blitz very often and it's the first year with a new coaching staff, therefore they don't have layers of complex blitzes like they did under Mike Zimmer.
+Perhaps Donatell could turn up the heat earlier in games on third downs, but the answers for the Vikings defense aren't in a total philosophical change that isn't feasible at this point.
+The Vikings don't blitz very often — and it doesn't always go as well as it did last week.
+It's also the first year with a new coaching staff, therefore they don't have layers of complex blitzes like they did under Mike Zimmer.

 What they could use is a more consistent four-man pass rush, which also generated some late-game pressures on Jones through stunts with Za'Darius Smith, as well as some games without major coverage busts.
 The expected return of defensive lineman Dalvin Tomlinson, who was the team's best interior pass rusher before going down Oct.
 30 with a right calf injury, will help.